Statistics and outlook for kidney cancer

 Remember that 5 year survival is a term that doctors use.
 It does not mean you will only live 5 years.
 It relates to the number of people in research who were still alive 5 years after diagnosis.
 Doctors follow what happens to people for 5 years or more after treatment in any research study.
 This is because there is only a small chance that a cancer will come back more than 5 years after treatment.
 They do not like to say these people are cured because there is that small chance.
 So they use the term 5 year survival instead.

 As with many other types of cancer, the outcome of kidney cancer depends on how advanced it is when it is diagnosed.
 In other words, the stage of the kidney cancer.
-Of all the people with kidney cancer in England and Wales, about half (49 to 50%) live for at least five years after they are diagnosed.
-More than 4 out of 10 live for at least 10 years.
+Of all the people with kidney cancer in England and Wales, more than half (50%) live for at least five years after they are diagnosed.
+More than 4 out of 10 (40%) live for at least 10 years.

 The British Association of Urological Surgeons (BAUS) collect information on kidney cancer diagnosis in the UK.
 According to their figures, of all the people diagnosed with kidney cancer in the UK in 2009, that could be staged